lokanadhamm/smartstack-handbook/README.md

 - Web load balancer - with sticky sessions
 - Web load balancer - with SSL and sticky sessions
 - ElasticSearch
-- Memcached
+- Without HAProxy: memcached and circular hashing
+- Configure your service: generate the file in Chef

 BONUS!
 Going a bit further with Serf/Chef
 - Munin setup
-- ElasticSearch cluster
+- ElasticSearch cluster: don't reconfigure right away if it's down
 - Firewall